hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 ## Salt

-Salts add yet another layer of protection against offline, stored dictionary attacks by incorporating randomly generated values into the hashed names in the NSEC3 chain.
+Salts add yet another layer of protection against offline, stored dictionary attacks by combining the value to be hashed (in our case, a DNS domainname) with a randomly generated value.
+This prevents advosaries from building up and remembering a dictionary of values that can translate a hash output back to the value that it derived from.

-It should be noted the the hashed names already include the fully-qualified name of each zone, so no single pre-computed set of tables works to speed up dictionary attacks against multiple target zones.
-An attacker must perform any such precomputations separately for each target zone.
+In the case of DNS, it should be noted the hashed names placed in NSEC3 records already include the fully-qualified domain name from each zone.
+Thus, no single pre-computed table works to speed up dictionary attacks against multiple target zones.
+An attacker is required to compute a complete dictionary per zone, which is expensive in both storage and CPU time.

-Consequently, the additional salt field is only effective when changed regularly, by forcing a would-be dictionary attacker to repeatedly compute new tables (or just do trial and error without the benefits of precomputation).
+To protect against a dictionary being built and used for a target zone, an additional salt field can be included and changed on a regular basis, forcing a would-be attacker to repeatedly compute a new dictionary (or just do trial and error without the benefits of precomputation).

-Changing the salt value requires the construction of a complete new chain for the domain, either when resigning the entire file, or incrementally in the background, with the new salt only activated once every name in the chain has been rederived based on the new salt.
+Changing a zone's salt value requires the construction of a complete new NSEC3 chain.
+This is true both when resigning the entire zone at once, or incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.

 Most users of NSEC3 publish static salt values that never change.
-These are of no security benefit, and are best avoided by leaving the salt value empty (zero length, represented as a "-" in master zone file format).
+This provides no added security benefit (because the complete fully qualified domain name is already unique).
+If no rotation is planned, operators are encouraged to forgo the salt entirely by using a zero-length salt value instead (represented as a "-" in the presentation format).

 # Best-practice for zone publishers